0xPoe/talks/slides.md

 Interestingly, there’s a small historical mistake in this dev profile.
 I’m not sure if you can spot it.

-I won’t go through every possible configuration here—you can find the full list in Cargo’s documentation—but these settings alone made a huge difference to our daily development experience.
+I won’t go through every possible configuration here—you can find the full list in Cargo’s documentation.
 -->

 ---